awsdocs/amazon-eks-user-guide/doc_source/launch-windows-workers.md

      1. Choose the **Networking** tab\.

      1. Use the **Additional security groups** value as a reference when selecting from the **ClusterControlPlaneSecurityGroup** dropdown list\.
    + **NodeGroupName**: Enter a name for your node group\.
 This name can be used later to identify the Auto Scaling node group that's created for your nodes\.
+The name can contain only alphanumeric characters \(case\-sensitive\) and hyphens\.
+It must start with an alphabetic character and can't be longer than 100 characters\.
    + **NodeAutoScalingGroupMinSize**: Enter the minimum number of nodes that your node Auto Scaling group can scale in to\.
    + **NodeAutoScalingGroupDesiredCapacity**: Enter the desired number of nodes to scale to when your stack is created\.
    + **NodeAutoScalingGroupMaxSize**: Enter the maximum number of nodes that your node Auto Scaling group can scale out to\.